How do I need to prepare the wall before I install wall panels?

 - Steel Straight Edge

-- Adhesive – Tube adhesive (PL Premium)
+- Adhesive – Tube adhesive (Manus)

 During the installation of my wall panels, some of the adhesive dried on the finish side of my panels.
 How can I remove that?